DocumentWDP-7

 user_service // valid: typical service name

-my_app_v2 // valid: with version, if truly needed
+my_app_v2 // valid: with version suffix, if necessary

 8.4 Invalid Examples